pressingspace/dmg-read-more/readme.md

 Suggested improvements are:

 - Support pagination arguments such as `--page` and `--per-page` to split the results into smaller groups.
-- Support an `--output` argument to save the IDs to a file.
+- Support an `--output` argument to save the IDs to a file (without knowing the unix command to achieve this).
-- Support a `--format` argument to present the IDs in a format that is easier to read (e.g. CSV with column headers).